0xmercury/dev_assignment/README.md

    **Plus points for**:
    - Do it for both L2s i.e. Arbitrum & Optimism.
    - try to make use of **async** code flow in your script and get both arb & optmism txns using the same script in async fashion.
 Code should be non-blocking in nature.

+###Submission Guidelines:

+Create public github repo and and email link to us with proper documentation.

 ### Resources: